 To brew something remarkable, know your ingredients, know your processes, and know your styles, and then just let the craft happen.
 Brewing is an art wrapped in the science of flavor and experience.
-At Old Rail, we focus on every single aspect of the process… careful selection of ingredients…tasting, evaluating, and tasting again…, attention to detail, and a refined process for brewing methods.
+At Old Rail, Matt’s focus is on every single aspect of the process…careful selection of ingredients…tasting, evaluating, and tasting again…, attention to detail, and a refined process for brewing methods.
 All this work results in amazing beers that have won Matt much respect from his peers and craft drinkers alike.

-Beers like our Barrel Aged Dark Territory Imperial Stout, Hobo Helles (brewed as close as he can to a traditional German Helles), and Hummingbird NEIPA, for example, all have a depth… a level of complexity unique to each beer that changes over the course the taste.
-We create beers to be an experience… an adventure ride from one to the next, each varying in intensity, complexity, flavor, and character.
+Beers like his Barrel Aged Dark Territory Imperial Stout, Hobo Helles (brewed as close as he can to a traditional German Helles), and Hummingbird NEIPA, for example, all have a depth… a level of complexity unique to each beer that changes over the course of the experience.
+Matt creates beers to be an adventure ride from one flavor or sensory experience to the next.
+Each experience varying in intensity, complexity, flavor, and character.
 No matter if its his lightest or darkest beer….the goal is still always the same….Flavor and Quality.

-To learn more about beer styles, he studied to become a Certified Beer Judge with the BJCP (www.bjcp.org), which honed his perception off-flavors, what judges look/taste for, and how to describe and recognize various characteristics.
-Eventually, he gave up on landscape design and was hired on at Abita Brewing, later moving on to brew for Terrapin Beer Co. in Athens, Georgia.
-The experience Matt gained was invaluable, and when word came of the Old Rail brewing position, he was too excited about the challenge and the opportunity to personally direct beer brewing on the North Shore of Lake Pontchartrain to pass it up.
+To learn more about beer styles, he studied to become a Certified Beer Judge with the BJCP (www.bjcp.org), which honed his perception off-flavors, what judges look and taste for, and how to describe and recognize various characteristics.
+Eventually, he left landscape architecture after a stint in China and was hired on at Abita Brewing Company, later moving on to brew for Terrapin Beer Co. in Athens, Georgia.
+The experience Matt gained was invaluable, and when word came of the Old Rail position, he accepted the challenge to personally direct all brewing operations.

 In the beers brewed here at Old Rail, you’ll discover the concepts, creativity and processes used in Matt’s early days as a home brewer.
 His experience with water chemistry, his personal sense of time, speed and temperature are employed to give our beers their unique character and flavor.
 These are the traits that make each brewer different.
-How they react during the brewing process and how they perceive the process at each stage creates a product unique to the individual brew master.
+How they react during the brewing process and how they develop as they move through each stage creates a product unique to the individual brew master.
 Matt thinks this is the beautiful thing about this craft….
 It truly is an art.

 In the late 1800’s, when the sleepy little town of Mandeville was still young, residents who lived and worked there would often awaken to the sounds of buzz saws and foresting equipment working the thriving timber industry along the northern banks of Lake Pontchartrain.
 The area’s “good water” and soil type meant that loblolly pine and hardwood grew tall and strong here.
 That brought the timber industry, and the timber industry brought the trains.